Who Needs Extended Producer Responsibility (EPR) Authorization

-India is a rapidly growing market in the field of Electrical and electronic products such as Computer, Mobile, printer, Scanner, Refrigerator, LED, TV, Transformer, capacitor etc. Electrical and electrical equipment contain a plethora of toxic components including cadmium, lead, mercury it affects the nearly every system in the human body, Polybrominated flame retardants, barium and lithium even the plastic casing of electronic product contains polyvinyl chloride.
+India is a rapidly growing market in the field of Electrical and electronic products such as computers, Mobile, Printers, Scanner, refrigerators, LED, TV, transformers, capacitor, etc. Electrical and electrical equipment contain a plethora of toxic components including cadmium, lead, mercury it affects nearly every system in the human body, Polybrominated flame retardants, barium, and lithium even the plastic casing of electronic products contains polyvinyl chloride.

-Manufacturer and brand owner (Producers) are compelled to follow rules of Extended Producers Responsibility(EPR) producers have a responsibility to manage electrical and electronic equipment after its “End of life” thus the producers are responsible for their products once the consumer discards them.
+Manufacturers and brand owners (Producers) are compelled to follow rules of Extended Producers Responsibility(EPR) producers have the responsibility to manage electrical and electronic equipment after its “End of life” thus the producers are responsible for their products once the consumer discards them.

-Producers are responsible for collection center for the collection of electrical and electronic waste from individual and bulk consumers and channelize the waste to collection centers or recyclers/dismantlers.
+Producers are responsible for the collection center for the collection of electrical and electronic waste from individual and bulk consumers and channel the waste to collection centers or recyclers/dismantlers.
 Electronic Equipment contains a toxic component that is harmful to the human body

 For more details, click http://cpcb.nic.in/epr-authorization/